timGalk/Car-Manager/README.md

 - The total price how much it will cost

 ## Report and documentation
-Detailed discription of the code can be found here
+Detailed discription of the code and the applecation can be found and  [here](Final%20project%20IOOP.pdf)